 The Lu-Lu Belle was built by her owner and Captain, Fred Rodolf.
 Captain Fred took his own sketches of the boat he wanted to build to John Anderson, a Naval Architect working for Ed Monk, who drew them up to specifications.
 The plans were approved by the Coast Guard in Washington D. C..
 In November of 1976 Captain Fred purchased a 65 foot Kelly Hull from Westport, Washington and went to work.
 For the next 10 months Captain Fred became Carpenter Fred and in September of 1977 the Lu-Lu Belle became certified by the United States Coast Guard.
 In 1978 Lu-Lu Belle was sport fishing out of West Port Washington.

-In 1979, the Lu-Lu Belle and her captain were leased to run Columbia Glacier Tours between Valdez and Whittier.
-For the next 6 years Captain Fred and his boat wholesaled out to a couple of large tour companies, continuing to run tours between Valdez and Whittier.
+In 1979, the Lu-Lu Belle and her crew were leased to run Columbia Glacier Tours between Valdez and Whittier.
+For the next 6 years Captain Fred and Admiral Megan wholesaled the boat out to a couple of large tour companies, continuing to run tours between Valdez and Whittier.

-The cruise can vary in length anywhere from 5-1/2 to ? hours.
-The iceburg conditions at the Columbia Glacier are always changing.
+The cruise can vary in length anywhere from 7 to ? hours.
+The iceberg conditions at the Columbia Glacier are always changing, and the glacier face has moved approximately 12 miles from where it was in 1979 when we first started doing our cruises.
 There is no way to predict how long it will take to get to the glacier face; but if any boat can make it to the face, it will be the Lu-Lu Belle.
-Please don't watch your watch, because the crew does not.
-Captain Fred and the crew have been known to run miles off the advertised route to try and find the whales.
-The custom built whale tower has enabled the crew members to spot whales more than 10 miles away, they are simply the best.
+Please don't watch your clock, because the crew does not.

 Over the years the Lu-Lu Belle has undergone a number of changes.
 The greatest change was the addition of 10 feet to the stern in 1999.
 This operation once again involved a Naval architect, Rick Etsell, approval by the U.S. Coast Guard, a new stability test and recertification by the Coast Guard as a 75 foot boat.